 He nailed the demo and got the job.

 Close the Deal

-Whether you're presenting on your current product, the hiring company's product or your favorite hobby, a successful Sales Engineers knows how to make any set of circumstances work.
+Whether you're presenting on your current product, the hiring company's product, or your favorite hobby, a successful Sales Engineer knows how to adapt to any set of circumstances.

-You might not wind your demo looking for the sale, but you do want to bring the pitch to a clean close.
-Just as you know how to convert prospects into customers by from a position of knowledge intent on finding a solution, use that power of creative know-how to get the job.
+You might not end your demo looking for the sale, but you do want to bring the pitch to a clean close.
+Just as you know how to convert prospects into customers from a position of knowledge that offers a solution, you can use that power of creative know-how to get the job by optimally presenting yourself.

-Engaging with the room honestly - one person to another.
-Stay on target, explain functionality of the solution and convey your passion for helping them put a solution to work.
+Engage with the room honestly and personally, stay on target, explain the functionality of the solution, and convey your passion for helping your interviewers put a solution to work.